AI Leaf Identifier

 Examples: Ash, Walnut, Horse Chestnut, Cannabis

 Modified leaves found primarily in conifers and some desert plants, designed to conserve water and withstand harsh conditions.
-They're typically evergreen and have unique adaptations.

 Examples: Pine, Spruce, Cedar, Juniper